 Money back guarantee

-Following all the above will give your emails the best possible chance of obtaining inbox delivery, recipient engagement and ROI. [/warning]
+Following all the above will give your emails the best possible chance of obtaining inbox delivery, recipient engagement and ROI. [/tips]

-This means that if you have a first name and a last name value for each of the contacts you send your email newsletter to, the email newsletter will display these values wherever the tag has been which in turn makes your email newsletters look a lot more personal.
+This means that if you have a first name value for each of the contacts you send your email newsletter to, the email newsletter will display these values wherever the tag has been which in turn makes your email newsletters look a lot more personal.

 [remember] The following two tags are mandatory for every email newsletter, in accordance with GDPR legislation.